ZaymonFC/Zaymon.dev/content/blog/Humanise-your-match-statements-with-types/index.md

 | CannotDeleteAdminAsUser
 | NotPermitted
 ```
+> It should be noted that this type `DeletionActions` should be __as specific__ as possible.
+Since there is no case for reuse and it's visibility is private we really want to
+tailor the type to the expression at hand.

 We can encode our match logic into a static constructor which is a member of the type `DeletionActions`.